paulhibbitts/docsify-themeable-template/README.md

 # Docsify Themeable Template

-> A Docsify Themeable template, including Docsify Themeable, that requires no build process.
+> A Docsify Themeable template, including the theme system Docsify Themeable, that requires no build process.

 ## Setup